metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 - `disable` (Boolean) Disable the sidecar container, assuming that the main application container has flux
 - `image` (String)
-- `image_pull_secret` (String) Allow the user to pull authenticated imagesBy default no secret is selected.
-Settingthis with the name of an already existingimagePullSecret will specify that secretin the pod spec.
+- `image_pull_secret` (String) Allow the user to pull authenticated images By default no secret is selected.
+Setting this with the name of an already existing imagePullSecret will specify that secret in the pod spec.
 - `mount_path` (String) Mount path for flux to be at (will be added to path)
 - `name` (String) Container name is only required for non flux runners
-- `pull_always` (Boolean) Allow the user to dictate pullingBy default we pull if not present.
-Settingthis to true will indicate to pull always
+- `pull_always` (Boolean) Allow the user to dictate pulling By default we pull if not present.
+Setting this to true will indicate to pull always
 - `python_path` (String) Customize python path for flux
-- `resources` (Attributes) Resources include limits and requestsThese must be defined for cpu and memoryfor the QoS to be Guaranteed (see [below for nested schema](#nestedatt--spec--flux--container--resources))
+- `resources` (Attributes) Resources include limits and requests These must be defined for cpu and memory for the QoS to be Guaranteed (see [below for nested schema](#nestedatt--spec--flux--container--resources))
 - `working_dir` (String) Working directory to run command from

 <a id="nestedatt--spec--flux--container--resources"></a>